gordonbanderson/silverstripe-elastica/docs/en/HowDataIsIndexed.md

 "Stemmed Terms for the Description")

 ###Shingles
-Shingles, or word n-grams, are pairs, triples, quadruples etc indexed as a single token in the index.
+Shingles, or word n-grams, are pairs, triples, or quadruples etc of terms indexed as a single token in the index.
 The Elasticsearch documentation indicates that two is enough for good phrase matching.

 Using the example text above, the shingles formed are: